How to Tile a Floor

 Cement Tiles

-One of the most versatile tile designs is cement, as there are a variety of patterns and colours to choose from.
+One of the most versatile designs is cement, as there are a variety of patterns and colours to choose from.
 Cement tiles have been around since the 19th century, which is favoured by more traditional homes, although there are also contemporary designs available.
-However, cement tiles are harder than other materials and may not be the most comfortable.
+However, cement tiles aren't always as comfortable underfoot and due to their weight often require a sturdier subfloor beneath them.

 How to Prepare for Tiling a Floor

-You should aim for the most aesthetically pleasing layout by having symmetrical lengths of tile at the sides.
-This may require you to cut down several tiles to the right size so that they match on each side.
+Aim for the most aesthetically pleasing layout by having symmetrical lengths of tile at the sides.
+This may require you to cut down several tiles to the right size so that they fit correctly.
+To do this, find the center of your room and measure to the walls, seeing how many full tiles will fit and how much room is left around the edges.

-Most adhesives come as a powder that needs to be mixed with water.
-However, it is vital that you follow the instructions that come with the adhesive so that you mix it correctly.
+Finally, prepare the adhesive as per the manufacturer’s instructions and depending on the type of floor you are tiling.
+Most adhesives come as a powder that needs to be mixed with water, however, again refer to any guidelines that come with the adhesive so that you mix it correctly.

 If you are looking for a guide on how to tile a bathroom floor, follow our simple step-by-step guide below: